zwtodd/canvasrgbdrawer/README.md

 RGB and Hex values are outputted to the right.

+An example of the type of image produced is available on the wiki page.

 TODO:
 - Make text draggable around the canvas.
 - Prettify CSS code and see what improvements can be made.
 Fear of redundancy or overused/misused attributes.
 Flexboxes are new to me.